-The Association was established in 2016 as a ministry of the Apostolic Episcopal Church, a church in the Anglican tradition founded in 1925 and recognized by the Statutes of the State of New York since 1932, and is governed by a Constitution issued by the Primate and Presiding Bishop.
-From its earliest years, the Apostolic Episcopal Church has laid strong emphasis on the role of the Church in education, both through sponsoring its own educational institutions and through the practical involvement of a number of its clergy as educators.
+The Association was established in 2016 as a ministry of the Apostolic Episcopal Church and in 2020 was transferred to the administration of the Abbey-Principality of San Luigi.
+From its earliest years, the churches that are part of the Abbey-Principality have laid strong emphasis on the role of the Church in education, both through sponsoring their own educational institutions and through the practical involvement of a number of their clergy as educators.

 The Association is international in scope and is a non-profit body.
-It serves both those educational institutions established by the Apostolic Episcopal Church and those in the wider Christian community, with an emphasis on those institutions that define themselves as broadly Anglican in ethos, whether or not they are affiliated to the Anglican Communion.
+It serves both those educational institutions that are part of the Abbey-Principality of San Luigi and those in the wider Christian community, with an emphasis on those institutions that define themselves as broadly Anglican in ethos, whether or not they are affiliated to the Anglican Communion.
 The Association does not discriminate based on denominational affiliation, and is also open to institutions that are non-denominational in their approach.

-The Association is administered by clergy deputed from Metropolitan Synod of the Apostolic Episcopal Church and draws upon additional expertise where necessary.
+The Association is administered by clergy deputed from the Abbey-Principality and draws upon additional expertise where necessary.

-The Statement of Faith of the Association is that of the Apostolic Episcopal Church.
+The Statement of Faith of the Association is that of the Catholicate of the West.
 This Statement of Faith encompasses inter alia the traditional Creeds, the Sacraments, and the Canon of St Vincent of Lérins.